SeanEmmers/rock-paper-scissors-rb/README.md

 - Clone the repo
 - Open irb & require the ruby file
 - Create a new instance of the RockPaperScissors class
-- Call the play_game function on the instance
+- Call the play_game function on that instance
 - Follow the instructions